Variational Transfer Learning using Cross-Domain Latent Modulation: The Proposed Model

-The transfer latent space (TLS) is intended to become a ``mixer'' for the two domains, as the resulted latent variables are under cross-domain influences.
+As can be seen, the TLS is intended to become a ``mixer'' for the two domains, because the resulted latent variables are under cross-domain influences.
 Therefore, our transfer latent space can be regarded as a generalization of the latent space under cross-domain settings.

-The TLS definition finds an analogy in telecommunications: modulation, which is a technique that enables data to be transmitted using a carrier signal that can propagate through the communication channel.
-In the case of frequency modulation, the frequency of the transmission signal is composed by the carrier frequency $f_c$ and the data bit $b$: where $\delta$ is a frequency shift.
-Similarly, our TLS attempts to build a cross-domain latent space by a ``modulation'' between the $\Omega$ and $\bm h$.
+Our definition of the TLS finds an analogy in telecommunications, where data are first modulated by a carrier signal so that it can propagate through a communication channel.
+For example, in the case of frequency modulation, the frequency of the transmission signal is composed by the carrier frequency $f_c$ and the data bit $b$: where $\Delta f$ is the frequency deviation.

+Similarly, the TLS builds a cross-domain latent space by a ``modulation'' between the $\Omega_s$ and ${\bm h}_t$, and vice versa.
 Therefore, we call our model ``Cross-Domain Latent Modulation'', or CDLM for short.